yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 `cd` to it and then `ls` to see what's inside - you'll discover similar folder names as above (though some were excluded for brevity).

-> If you type `cd /` is that a relative or absolute path?
+> If you type `cd /`, is that a relative or absolute path?

-We can jump to any path anywhere in the system by providing the full pathname to it.
+We can jump to any path anywhere in the system by providing its full path name.
 Since `/` is the root, all paths start with `/`.
-Each "level" of folder is separated by a `/`.
+Each "level" of a folder is separated by a `/`.

-So if we wanted to jump to `curriculum` (from anywhere!) we could simply type:
+So if we wanted to jump to `curriculum` (from anywhere!), we could type:

 ```bash
 $ cd /Users/jabyess/curriculum
 ```

-For anything inside of the home directory (`/Users/jabyess`) we can save some typing and do this instead:
+For anything inside of the home directory (`/Users/jabyess`), we can save some typing and do this instead:

 ```bash
 $ cd ~/curriculum